nguyenanhnhan/Attire/docs/index.md

 ![Screenshot](img/hello_world.png)

 This is the current output of the render method.
-Now you can use the bootstrap responsive framework in your application!!
+Now you can use the **Bootstrap** responsive framework in your application.

 ---